openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 - In column **Owner** you can find the GLN ("Global Location Number").
 - Most rows will have this **Owner**.
 If in doubt, try to look for rows __not__ having 5790000432752 as owner.

+#### Reduced electricity tax applies

+For customers using electricity for heating, a reduced electricity tax rate may apply after consuming the first 4000 kWh within a year.
+When you are entitled to reduced electricity tax, this option should be set.
+This will ensure that thing action calculations use the reduced electricity tax rate when price elements are not explicitly provided.
+It will not impact channels, see [Electricity Tax](#electricity-tax) for further information.

 ## Channels

 ### Channel Group `electricity`